 A power rack is unquestionably one of the most important pieces of equipment that you can have in your gym.
 It allows you to perform exercises that range from bench presses to squats.

 Your power rack is the one piece of equipment that you do not want to go cheap on.
 As the centerpiece of your fitness routine, you will need your power rack to be made of the highest quality materials and provide you with the flexibility to do multiple exercises.

+One would think that because of its importance every single gym would have a power cage.
+Surprisingly, many gyms do not have one.
 This has led many homeowners to build their own gym.
-They have seen how having a power rack at the home has dramatically improved workout and quality of their life.
+They have seen how having a power cage at the home has dramatically improved workout and quality of their life.

 Also, check out our wod grips – gymnastics grips guide for your palms protection while lifting.